-Moreover, on 23 March 2012, the Bank and FLP concluded an agreement on an uncommitted credit line up to the maximum amount of PLN 200 million.
+Moreover, on 23 March 2012, the Bank and FLP concluded an agreement on uncommitted credit line up to the maximum amount of PLN 200 million.
 Under the credit line, FLP may draw down tranches denominated in EUR, CHF or PLN for the period from 12 months to maximum 10 years.

-Details regarding agreements and transactions with affiliated entities are presented in Note 29 of the Annual Financial Statements of BNP Paribas Bank Polska SA for 2012.
+Details regarding agreements and transactions with affiliated entities are presented in Note 29 of the Annual Consolidated Financial Statements of the Group of BNP Paribas Bank Polska SA for 2012.